-For certain industries, B2C marketing will be immersive, engaging, and exciting.
-For instance, Realtors already connect with potential buyers and sellers via 360-degree videos that allow for a complete tour through an agent’s portfolio.
-However, for other industries, such as travel, the new trend is that virtual tours will take place on an estate or city scale.
+B2C marketing will be immersive, engaging, and exciting for specific industries.
+For instance, Realtors connect with potential buyers and sellers via 360-degree videos allowing a complete tour of an agent’s portfolio.
+However, for other sectors, such as travel, the new trend is that virtual tours will take place on an estate or city scale.

-As graphic quality increases and the need for powerful desktop computers decreases, businesses are increasingly able to connect with customers’ hearts in ways that translate into immediate sales and loyal followers.
+As graphic quality increases and the need for powerful desktop computers decreases, businesses can increasingly connect with customers’ hearts in ways that translate into immediate sales and loyal followers.
 Theme parks, such as Disney, are also spearheading such technology.
-However, filmmakers and storytellers are also using it to engage and entertain potential customers who can then purchase the complete experience.
+However, filmmakers and storytellers also use it to engage and entertain potential customers who can purchase the experience.

 2. Attention spans

 The growing trend for companies is to limit commercials to less than 30 seconds.
-Ideally, the best way to reach customers is to create a six- to eight-second video that plays completely before such sites as YouTube allows watchers to skip the commercial.
-Doing so provides companies the ability to reach customers with a complete message that does not allow short attention spans to disrupt the message.
+Ideally, the best way to reach customers is to create a six- to eight-second video that ultimately plays before such sites as YouTube allows viewers to skip the commercial.
+Doing so will enable companies to reach customers with a complete message that does not allow short attention spans to disrupt the transmission.

-In fact, brief content is also on the rise for many online publishers facing the acronym of TLDR, which translates into “too long didn’t read.”
+Brief content is also on the rise for many online publishers facing the acronym of TLDR, which translates into “too long didn’t read.”
 Companies want to reach customers via video; the challenge is to hook viewers with engagingly brief videos.
-People who eschew this trend might end up spending a lot of money producing content that is too long that viewers will never watch.
+People who eschew this trend might spend a lot of money producing too long content that viewers will never watch.

-When it comes to AI, chatbots are the upcoming personalities that will help answer customer questions and engage in actual conversations.
-Imbued with the increasingly powerful ability to understand language, they also can accomplish the following.
+Regarding AI, chatbots are the upcoming personalities that will help answer customer questions and engage in conversations.
+Imbued with the increasingly powerful ability to understand language, they can accomplish the following.

 - offer impromptu answers

-Moreover, digital chatbots are available as 24/7 avatars as coaches, counselors, and friends in certain industries.
+Moreover, digital chatbots are available as 24/7 avatars as coaches, counselors, and friends in specific industries.

-The day of one-size-for-all products and services has been waning for a long time, but as 2022 approaches, a company’s ability to customize a product is becoming critical.
+The day of one-size-for-all products and services has been waning for a long time, but as 2023 approaches, a company’s ability to customize a product is becoming critical.
 Everyone has different needs, and digital marketing via websites that allow customers to choose and preview multiple options can positively impact a company’s ability to outcompete established players or newcomers.
-This trend comes in bespoke products, which are part of a wide range of industries.
+This trend comes in bespoke products, which are part of many industries.